 When I first looked into natural healing more than 35 years ago, I had no idea that touch therapy was my true calling, not just as a way of making a living, but also as a way being in the world.
 I just wanted to study something that would keep my interest long enough to finish a course of study!
 After working in the field for a few years, I soon became unsatisfied with doing general relaxation massage, particularly the standardized “fluff ‘n buff” treatments common in spas.
 I wasn’t given these gifts to pamper the rich.
 Rather, I believe that I am here to relieve suffering in the world however I can.

 As it turns out, I’m really talented at easing pain and trauma using my hands.
 I soon got a reputation in the hotel I worked at in Santa Fe as the “go-to guy” for guests with specific complaints, and I gained experience treating clients with debilitating injuries.
 After being in a serious car wreck, I developed great empathy for people who have experienced trauma, and I began to learn what works for treating traumatic injuries.

 Similarly, I have suffered from headaches since I was a child.
-Naturally I learned effective techniques to treat them.
+Naturally I learned effective techniques to treat them right off the bat.
 Now I have great success ameliorating even full-blown migraines.
 When I had an overuse tendinitis injury, I learned how to treat tendinitis and repetitive strain injuries.
 Every time I get hurt I learn something new!
 Of course, injuring myself is not the only way I learn.
 I’ve taken many excellent classes, and I learn something from every client I treat.